gregorycoppola/bayes-star/README.md

     b. structured (recursively tree-structured)
 2. concretize the continuous knowledge of the LLM into the discrete knowledge of the QBN

+## Does the QBN Help us Understand the LLM?
+Yes, I believe so.
+The QBN uses "semantic roles", which might explain why the "key-value" nature of the attention mechanism can learn world knowledge: that is, the **key-value** knowledge of the LLM is actually learning the **semantic role** knowledge of linguistics.

 ## Documentation

 I have the notes for a paper, but have to clean them up.
 So, the paper is coming.